joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 If you have a router that has a USB port that mounts to `/mnt`, the easiest thing to do is to run something like: `cp -av /dev/mtd9 /mnt/sda/output.bin` for just the filesystem or `cp -r /dev/mtd* /mnt/sda/output.bin` for all blocks.

-Depending on how large the blocks are and how much memory the router has, it could a few minutes to copy.
+Depending on how large the blocks are and how much memory the router has, it could take a few minutes to copy.

 If your router doesn't have a USB port and you're able to get on the same network as the router, you can open a netcat listener on your host machine: `nc -l 1337 | dd of=./output.bin`, then type the following command into the router: `dd if=/dev/mtd9 | nc <internal host IP> 1337` - this will pipe the response of the `mtd9` file to our host computer listening on port `1337`.

-On the router serial communicationput you should see:
+On the router serial communication output you should see:

 ```shell{promptUser: root}{promptHost: GL-B1300}
 dd if=/dev/mtd9 | nc 192.168.8.212 1337